 Side by side with these customs, most of which relate to the forms of fulfilling the laws of the Halakhah, Hasidism also developed norms of sexual abstinence within marriage life.
-Contrary to the popular image of the movement, in which it has been perceived as countenancing the body and the material life, some groups within Hasidism fostered an ideal of sexual abstinence that was encoded by the title "Holiness" (Kedushah).
-At first, "Holiness" was not taken as law.
-Even if some hasidic leaders adopted abstinence for themselves and a few preached it also to their followers, until the beginning of the 20th century we do not know of even one hasidic leader who enacted these norms as a set of regulations or tried to impose them through social mechanisms.
-By the mid 20th century, however, we encounter this phenomenon in three different hasidic groups: Gur, Slonim and Toldos Ahron.
-In the backdrops of these three groups we can find elements that could have led to such a development, but in truth it was innovative.
-The norms of "Holiness" had tremendous effects on the community, above all in regards with gender relations and family life.
-Even though they were directed only to the male hasidim (as in most of the hasidic groups women are not "hasidim" sricto sensu), they influcenced their lives no less that the lives of their husbanbds.
-These norms, too, faced harsh criticisms, partly within the hasidic camp and mostly from the outside, and these were usually directed to Gur, the largest and most extreme proponent of "Holiness".
-Here, too, hasidic leaders and speakers needed to defend their path in terms of the Halakhah, according to which sexual intercourse is one of the obligations of husband to wife.
-These criticisms as well did not have an impact on the on the normative standards.
-The norms of "Holiness" were institutionalized in these three hasidic groups, and became a banner in which they take pride.
-They did have impact, however, on the community.
-Among the people who left Gur, and I particular the women, many mention the "Holiness" rules as one of the first things that nade them rethink their loyalty to their group.
+Contrary to the popular image of the movement, in which it has been perceived as countenancing the body and the material life, some groups within Hasidism fostered an ideal of sexual abstinence that was encoded in the term "Holiness" (Kedushah).
+At first, Holiness was not regarded as law.
+Although some hasidic leaders adopted abstinence for themselves, and a few also preached it to their followers, until the beginning of the twentieth century we do not know of even a single hasidic leader who enacted these norms as a set of regulations or tried to impose them through social mechanisms.
+By the mid-twentieth century, however, we encounter this phenomenon in three different hasidic groups: Gur, Slonim, and Toldos Ahron.
+Though the backgrounds of these three groups include elements that facilitated such a development, it was nevertheless innovative.
+The norms of Holiness had tremendous effects on the community, above all in regards with gender relations and family life.
+Even though these norms were addressed only to the male hasidim (as in most of the hasidic groups women are not "hasidim" sensu stricto), they influenced women’s lives no less that their husbands.
+These norms, too, faced harsh criticisms, partly within the hasidic camp and mostly from the outside, and these usually focused on Gur, the largest and most extreme proponent of Holiness.
+Here, too, hasidic leaders and speakers needed to defend their path in terms of the Halakhah, according to which sexual intercourse is one of the husband’s obligations to his wife.
+Again, these criticisms did not have an impact on the on the normative standards.
+The norms of Holiness were institutionalized in these three hasidic groups, and became a banner and a source of pride.
+They did, however, have an impact on the community.
+Among individuals who left Gur, and particularly women, many mention the Holiness rules as one of the first issues that made them rethink their loyalty to the group.

-This book examines the justifications for the new norms as presented by hasidic leaders and speakers, and evaluates them from broader perspectives: ideological, jurisprudential and historical.
+This book examines the justifications for the new norms as presented by hasidic leaders and speakers, and evaluates them from broader perspectives: ideological, jurisprudential, and historical.
 It also considers possible sources of influence for these norms and parallel norms in Christianity.
-Thus, this subject is found valuable not only for the research of Hasidism, but can also be taken as a case study for the institutionalization of enthusiastic religious movements and for the relationship between mysticism, mysticism-substitutes and religious law.
+Thus we see that this subject is valuable not only for the research of Hasidism, but also as a case study for the institutionalization of enthusiastic religious movements, and for the relationship between mysticism, mysticism-substitutes, and religious law.